 5: Funnel analytics: This feature helps you understand exactly how well your checkout or signup flows are performing, and the drop off rate of your visitors between each page of the flow.
 This helps you discover which pages in your funnel need improving first.

 6: Visitor Surveys: It also includes a survey tool every bit as good as SurveyMonkey.com.
 Use it to find out in-depth feedback from your visitors, and exactly what they think of your website content and your offerings, and get feedback on how they would improve it.

-7: User feedback recruitment: This helps you find participants for doing website usability and user research.
+8: User feedback recruitment: This helps you find participants for doing website usability and user research.
 I won’t be focusing on this in this guide though, as you need additional tools to run the usability research (like UserTesting.com).
-They will be building this into the tool soon though.

 Part one: Collect website visitor research using Hotjar

 Time required for this part: You will need a few hours to setup each feature, and then will need to wait several days for responses (depending on how much traffic you have).